CryptoGrampy/monero-dashboard/README.md

 1. want to push the boundaries
 2. want to have fun
-3. are newbs who may not have experience / enjoyment in running apps from CLI
+3. are newbs who may not have experience / enjoyment /capability in running apps from the CLI

 For the time being this app is *not* geared toward those:
 1. with high security/opsec requirements